Experienced Business Partnership Litigation Attorneys in Redwood, California

 In general, a partnership is present when two or more parties work together to form and run a business.
 Partners can be natural persons or corporate entities; what matters is that they work in tandem to make decisions about topics such as ownership structures, distribution of profits, and other fundamental financial and legal considerations.

-There are three primary forms of partnerships recognized in California:
+There are two primary forms of partnerships recognized in California:

 - General partnerships: This is the most common kind of business relationship.
 It involves two or more equal partners who have substantially similar rights and responsibilities to a company.
 They don’t necessarily require a written contract to be formed.
 It’s enough that the partners carry on a company with the intent to share profits.